Abhinya0501/nextauth/README.md

 ✅ Rate Limiting → Prevents brute-force attacks on login/registration APIs.✅ Session Expiration → Secure session handling with NextAuth.js.✅ Environment Variables → Secrets are stored securely in .env.✅ Validation & Error Handling → Proper error messages for invalid input.

-🧪 Running Tests

-This project includes unit tests for authentication flows.
-Run the tests using:

-npm run test

-🚀 Deployment

-To deploy on Vercel, run:

-vercel

-Or deploy on Netlify, Railway, or Render with the proper environment variables.

-💡 Future Improvements

-Add email verification after registration.

-Implement password reset functionality.

-Enhance role-based access control (RBAC).

-🙌 Contributing

-Feel free to fork this project, raise issues, and submit PRs!

-📜 License

-This project is MIT Licensed.
-You are free to use and modify it.